-• Blank page; OR response is on task but is so brief or so poorly written as to be meaningless; OR response is written in English; OR response is completely off task (obscenity, nonsense poetry, drawings, letter to the reader, etc.).
+Blank page; OR mere restatement of the question; OR response is so brief or so poorly written as to be meaningless; OR response is written in English; OR response is completely off topic or off task (obscenity, nonsense poetry, drawings, letter to the reader, etc.).

-Question 3(b): Text Analysis
+Question 3 (b): Text Analysis

-- Clear and accurate explanation of the author's use of humor in the passage cited and of the importance of humor in the rest of the work. - Organization contributes to the quality of the response. - Virtually no irrelevant or erroneous commentary. - May show insight or originality. - Reveals an exceptional understanding of the use of humor in El ingenioso hidalgo don Quijote de la Mancha.
+- Clearly and accurately explains don Manuel's influence on the narrator in the passage cited and in the rest of the novel. - Organization contributes to the quality of the response. - Provides examples that clearly and explicitly support the explanation. - Virtually no irrelevant or erroneous commentary. - May show insight or originality.